How to Visit the Mayan Ruins of Kuluba, a Hidden Treasure

 KULUBA RUINS EXPLORATION HISTORY

-The well-known archaeologist and epigrapher Wyllys Andrews IV, who dedicated a large part of his life to the Mayan world, made the first report of Kuluba in 1941, publishing a sketch and some notes of the place he visited in 1939.
+The well-known archaeologist and epigrapher Wyllys Andrews IV, who dedicated a large part of his life to the Mayan world, first reported Kuluba in 1941, publishing a sketch and notes on the place he visited in 1939.

 The INAH has continued to carry out maintenance work and interventions that have greatly changed the look of the place.